rakutentech/go-watch-logs/README.md

     	regex for ignoring errors (empty to ignore none) -match string
-    	regex for matching errors (empty to match all lines) -min-error int
+    	regex for matching errors (empty to match all lines) -min int
-    	on minimum num of errors should notify (default 1) -ms-teams-hook string
+    	on minimum num of matches, it should notify (default 1) -ms-teams-hook string
     	ms teams webhook
   -no-cache